rohrerj/scion/doc/dev/design/FABRID.rst

     and the FABRID control service endpoints used to communicate policies to endhosts and other ASes.
 - Configuration
-    Describes how the border router and the control service have to be configured such that they are able to process FABRID packets, how the FABRID policies can be configured, and how the MPLS labels can be set for a pair of connection points.
+    Describes how the border router and the control service have to be configured such that they are able to process FABRID packets, how the FABRID policies can be configured, and how the MPLS labels can be set for a pair of connection points (interface to interface or interface to IP range).
 - Rationale
     Describes different design options and the reasoning behind the decision behind our choice.
 - Implementation
     Lists the steps in which FABRID is going to be implemented.

-The design document will be extended in the future to also specify features that will be implemented in a later iteration e.g. path validation for the source endhost.
+The design document will be extended in the future to also specify features that will be implemented in a later iteration e.g. when adding path validation also for the source endhost.

 .. figure:: fig/FABRID/NetworkTopology.png

     Example network topology.
-    Different intra-AS router colors indicate different manufacturers.
+    Different colors for intra-AS routers indicate different manufacturers.
     H01 in AS01 and H02 in AS02 want to communicate with each other.
     This topology allows constraints like "Do not route traffic over devices produced by hardware manufacturer red", or "Route traffic only over devices produced by hardware manufacturer green or blue".